Quien lo Vive es Quien lo Goza

 The biggest celebration during the week and a half before Ash Wednesday takes place in the industrial port city of Barranquilla.
-I’ve explored much of the Colombian Caribbean coast’s pre-carnaval celebrations that occur every weekend leading up to Mardi Gras, and my experience was specifically in a small pueblo in Dibulla, La Guajira.
+I’ve explored much of the Colombian Caribbean coast’s pre-carnaval celebrations that occur every weekend leading up to Mardi Gras, and my experience was specifically in a small beach-side pueblo in Dibulla, La Guajira about 4 hours from Barranquilla.
 Recently I had the opportunity to experience the festivity with many of my Peace Corps co-workers in Baranquilla.

 I highly encourage everyone to check out this vibrant, colorful, happy, and fun event.
 It’s no wonder their slogan is always “quien lo vive es quien lo goza“, translating to “who lives it is who enjoys it.”

 Carnival originates from a combination of pagan ceremonies, catholic beliefs, and ethnic diversity (a mixture of the African, Indigenous, and European traditions), dancing, and music.
 It was at first a holiday for slaves protesting and mocking the reigning power, religious authority, the wealthiest classes, and other forms of crippling colonization.
 It later grew to be a celebration of the region.
 The first documented date in the Carnival’s history was in 1888 when the first King Momo was picked.
 The King Momo signifies the beginning of festivities, is usually charismatic and/or a good dancer.
 Unfortunately, the queen is chosen by her physical appearance, unlike the King, as well as her charisma and/or dancing skill.
 It is customary to choose a King Momo and Queen by schools, institutions, and regions.